IDIASLab/Homelessness/README.md

-   step4_Link probability of project ID versus project type.ipynb: Compares the link probability of both the networks. step5_TF_IDF to the next.ipynb: Analyses the similarity between the current and the next project type step5_TF_IDF to the target.ipynb: Analyses the similarity between the current and target project type.
+   step4_Link probability of project ID versus project type.ipynb: Compares the link probability of both the networks. step5_TF_IDF to the next.ipynb: Analyses the similarity between the current and the next project type step5_TF_IDF to the target.ipynb: Analyses the similarity between the current and target project type. step_6_Cosine similarity computation at each step for project type.ipynb: Computes the cosine similarity between project types for each step. step_6_Cosine similarity trends to the actual exit.ipynb: Computes the cosine similarity of project type at each step to the actual exit. step_6_Cosine similarity trends to the next project type.ipynb: Computes the cosine similarity of current project type at each step to the next project type. step_6_Cosine similarity trends to ultimate goal.ipynb: Computes the cosine similarity of project type at each step to ultimate goal. step_7_Similarity between living situation and the ultimate goal.ipynb: Computes the similarity between initial living situation with the ultimate goal. step_7_Similarity of first and last step project type with the ultimate goal.ipynb: Computes the similarity between first step (and last step) with the ultimate goal. step_8_Why give up? outdegree,indegree.ipynb: Comptues the outdegree and indegree. step_8_Why give up? page rank.ipynb: Computes the page rank. step_9_Cycle_average no of backlink per mission .ipynb: Computes the average number of backlink per mission. step_9_Cycle_percent atleast one backlink.ipynb: Computes the percent of at least one backlink. step_10_Why paths go backward?.ipynb: Computes probability of backlinks conditioned on change (and no change) in cosine similarity at the previous step.

 ```

 ### How to use